wedaa/LongTail-Log-Analysis/README.md

 43) DONE: I need to analyze telnet probes, now that I have that data being logged

-44) I need to cleanup the Dictionary section.
-It's still ugly-ish and needs to be cleaned up and described better

 45) SOMEWHERE (In either the sshd server or rsyslog) there is a bug which if the password is empty, that the line sent to syslog is "...Password:$", instead of "...Password: $" Please note the missing space at the end of the line is the bug and now I need to code around it everyplace :-(

-46) Make a chart of the first time a password was seen

 47) DONE: Show unique usernames,

-48) Make a chart of the first time a username was seen.

 49) DONE: Show unique IP addresses,